Stormy weather: keeping pets safe

-Winter brings plenty of bad weather our way.
-Storm warnings are common over the winter months and can bring with them strong winds, rain storms and even snow, but we might also see storm warning in spring, autumn or even summer.
+We tend to get storms in any season here in the UK.
+Storm warnings are more common over the winter months and can bring with them strong winds, rain storms and even snow, but we might also see storm warning in spring, autumn or even summer.
 All of these can have an impact on our pets, too.

 What can you do to keep your pets safe when storms hit?
 Here’s our top tips: